Real Talk: What Do Saunas Really Do?

 Benefit #3: It's good for your mind

 The reason?
-As Seah says "it makes you feel nice, you get more relaxed, and as a result will likely sleep better" all of which is conducive to feeling better in yourself and a great way to help your mental health.
+Says Seah, "It makes you feel nice, you get more relaxed, and as a result will likely sleep better" all of which is conducive to feeling better in yourself and a great way to help your mental health.

 Benefit #4: It's good for period pain

 As period pain is the result of your womb muscles contracting it makes sense that a sauna will help.
-For anyone who's bored of reaching for the hot water bottle every month, this might be a more relaxing solution.
+For anyone who's bored of reaching for the hot water bottle every month, this could be a more relaxing solution, but we found loads of other cures here.

 Benefit #5: It's good for weight loss

 Of course, the results will vary from person to person, and we must stress that it's highly important to stay well hydrated too, but this is yet another reason for us to take a trip to the sauna post-gym.
-Or we could just move to Finland, of course.
+Or we could just move to Finland.